-This the stage where the entrepreneur has an idea and is working on bringing it to life.
+This is the stage where the entrepreneur has an idea and is working on bringing it to life.
 At this stage, the amount of funds needed is usually small.
 Additionally, at the initial stage in the startup lifecycle, there are very limited and mostly informal channels available for raising funds.

 Pre-Seed Stage